Canada 'Deeply Disappointed' With U.S. Exit From Paris Deal: McKenna

 U.S. President Donald Trump announces his decision that the United States will withdraw from the landmark Paris Climate Agreement, in the Rose Garden of the White House in Washington, D.C., June 1, 2017.
 (Photo: Kevin Lamarque/Reuters)

+"It's unfortunate that the U.S. administration says they're pulling out of the Paris agreement, but you can't stop progress.''

+McKenna said Canada will co-host with China and the European Union a ministerial summit here in September to advance action on the Paris agreement.
+She also said she plans to meet with her U.S. counterpart next week in Italy, where she will "seek clarity'' on the U.S. position.

-But Trump said the agreement disadvantaged the U.S. "to the exclusive benefit of other countries," leaving American businesses and taxpayers to absorb the cost.
+Trump said the agreement disadvantaged the U.S. "to the exclusive benefit of other countries,'' leaving American businesses and taxpayers to absorb the cost.

 Dale Marshall of Environmental Defence issued a statement calling Thursday "a bleak day" for climate change and global diplomacy, but also expressing confidence the accord would survive the U.S. pullout.